bsmith89/compbio-template/TEMPLATE.md

     other than `raw/`.
     While raw data files are not version controlled, they _should_ all be available in an online repository.
-    `raw/NOTE.md` describes everything a third party
-    (or the author a month later)
-    needs to know about the raw data.
+    The raw data appendix, in `raw/NOTE.md`, describes everything a third party (or the author a month later) needs to know about the raw data.

     -  Required: Describes (in detail) where all of the data came from.
     -  Good: Instructions for retrieving all of the data from an online